michael-vuong/michael-vuong.github.io/_projects/Attachapick/index.md

 # Design Steps
 ## Product & Part Design
-• Conceived a dual-component pick storage device compatible with standard capos. <br>
+- Conceived a dual-component pick storage device compatible with standard capos.
-• Designed precision slots for pick retention, and a bulk-load lid for rapid access and jam prevention.<br>
+- Designed precision slots for pick retention, and a bulk-load lid for rapid access and jam prevention.
-• CAD modeled both parts, iterating for fit, manufacturability, and robotic assembly requirements.<br>
+- CAD modeled both parts, iterating for fit, manufacturability, and robotic assembly requirements.
-• Compensated for CNC and robot tolerances (±0.0005 in. for mill, ±0.009 in. for robots) in critical dimensions and mating features.<br>
+- Compensated for CNC and robot tolerances (±0.0005 in. for mill, ±0.009 in. for robots) in critical dimensions and mating features.
-• Included press-fit/chamfer features to enable consistent robotic assembly.<br>
+- Included press-fit/chamfer features to enable consistent robotic assembly.

 ## Design Iterations
 {% include image-gallery.html images="DesignIterations.png" height="500" %}